How to Handle Tragedy

 The Bible makes it clear that God didn’t cause the evil that we saw this past week.
 God is never the author of evil.
 He grieves when atrocities are committed.
 You can be sure that God is even more offended than we are by what has taken place.
 God didn’t cause this to happen.
 God is all-powerful, but he’s given us the ability and freedom to take actions.
 Those actions can be offensive to him and damaging to others.
 We’ve seen an example of that this past week.

 The Bible also makes it clear that God is still very much in control.
 There are no easy answers, but the Bible offers something that’s far better than an easy answer.
-The Bible offers hope.
-The Bible provides the assurance that no matter what happens in this life, we can have a peace that transcends circumstances.
+The Bible provides hope.
+The Bible provides the assurance that no matter what happens in this life, we can have peace that transcends circumstances.
 We can have a living hope in the God who never lets us down, no matter what is going on around us.

-We’re all going to experience tragedy.
+Every one of us will inevitably face tragedy in our lives.
 What should we do when the roof caves in?
 How can we handle disaster?
 Four principles that have helped me get through this past week:

 That’s the first principle.
 Release my emotions to God.
 Let him know how you feel.
 Be honest with him.
 Tragedy always brings strong emotions, and if you’re going to get through tragedy, you’ve got to be free to release your grief to God.